CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-5.md

 1. Ask the GitHub Copilot to generate markdown documentation to deploy a VNet in Azure and click **Accept**.

-1. You'll notice that the GitHub Copilot has generated step-by-step markdown documentation to deploy a VNet in Azure.
+1. You'll notice that GitHub Copilot has generated step-by-step markdown documentation to deploy a VNet in Azure.

    ```
    # Deploy a Virtual Network (VNet) in Azure